yWorks/yGuard/docs/task_documentation.md

 #### Attributes

 The `keep` element provides a number of boolean attributes that determine whether debug information and annotations present in the input class files are to be retained in the output files.
 The default behavior of the `rename` and `shrink` elements for the respective attributes is explained in the table below.
 Note that a more fine-grained control over which attributes to keep for which class files is possible using the [attribute](#the-attribute-element) element.
-Also, the `attribute` element allows to define attributes to keep for both the rename and the shrinkelement in a common place.
+Also, the `attribute` element allows to define attributes to keep for both the rename and the shrink element in a common place.

 <table class="listing">
 <thead>